Progressing Cybersecurity in Senegal and West Africa

 - Two Expert Meetings on cyber security to address issues and challenges relevant for the West African region.

 - As part of this initiative, the Global Cyber Security Capacity Centre (GCSCC) conducted a review of cybersecurity capacities in Senegal, supported by the Ministry of Posts and Telecommunications of Senegal.
 The review, which took place in January 2016, was based on the Cybersecurity Capacity Maturity Model for Nations (CMM).
 For this mission, experts from the GCSCC have met all important Senegalese cyber stakeholders- government, academia, law enforcement forces, the private sector, NGOs, etc. The recommendations that were provided with the review report allow the Senegalese government to prioritize the areas of capacity in which Senegal could invest strategically.
-Read this article for more information.
-The full review report is available here.
+Read this article for more information or read the report.

 - The National Cyber Security Strategy of Senegal was validated on November 2017.
 The publication is available here